 Your relationship status becomes everyone’s business.
 You are bombarded with allegedly well-meaning concerns on how lacking your life without the significant other, some advice you to lower your expectations, while some accuse you of being too picky and some even doubt your sanity.

-Why is a women who decides to stay single by choice or who desires a certain kind of life partner for herself and chooses to stay single till she finds one or who doesn’t want to get into the marriage because of peer pressure is always pestured to follow the social norms and judged for not being NORMAL!
+Why are women who decide to stay single by choice or who desires a certain kind of life partner for herself and chooses to stay single till she finds one or who doesn’t want to get into the marriage because of peer pressure is always pestured to follow the social norms and judged for not being NORMAL!

 What should not be normal is pushing yourself into a relationship/marriage just for the sake of it

-What should not be normal is loosing your identity to be with the significant other
+What should not be normal is losing your identity to be with the significant other

 What should not be normal is not loving yourself!